• Skip to primary navigation

 Let’s start with the filling – it’s made with beef mince (or ground beef if you live in the US), fried with onions until the onions are sweet and caramelised and the meat is browned and juicy.
 Then it’s simmered with a selection of other grated vegetables and a simple gravy flavoured with good old Worcestershire sauce and tomato paste.
 Nothing fancy, just simple ingredients, but they all come together so well.

 There are no hard-and-fast rules about the vegetables.
-I like to add grated carrots, courgettes, tomatoes and leeks – but you can use whatever vegetables you happen to have in the fridge.
-Mushrooms make a nice addition, or a handful of peas would add a touch of extra colour and sweetness.
+I like to add grated carrots, courgettes, tomatoes and leeks - but you can use whatever vegetables you happen to have in the fridge.
+Mushrooms make a nice addition, or a handful of peas or corn kernels would add a touch of extra colour and sweetness.

 Moving onto the pastry – this has got to be the easiest pastry recipe ever.
 It literally comes together in 5 minutes which is less time than it would take to defrost a roll of store-bought pastry.
 It’s so light, buttery and flaky, but it still has the strength needed to hold up a 5-centimetre-high raised pie with no problems.